A man and woman smile and laugh together in their kitchen as they talk.

 Silver plans

 With silver plans, your insurance carrier pays around 70% of your costs, and you pay the remaining 30%.
 These plans fall in the middle of the other levels – you pay a moderate amount when you receive care, and you pay moderate monthly premiums.
-Plus, if you enroll in a plan on the marketplace, you can see if you’re eligible for a cost-sharing reduction (CSR) in addition to tax credits.
+If you enroll in a plan on the marketplace, you can see if you’re eligible for a cost-sharing reduction (CSR) in addition to tax credits.

 A CSR is a discount that lowers costs for copayments, coinsurance and deductibles.
 It’s available only with silver-level plans on the marketplace.